-Those who dream of the perfect beach escape from the US know that the Caribbean offers the most pampering bang for your buck.
+Those who dream of the perfect beach escape from the U.S. know that the Caribbean offers the most pampering bang for your buck.
 Destinations like Jamaica and the Dominican Republic remain favorites for their ease of reach and amenities-packed resorts.
 But they also offer cultural experiences in areas that are yet to be fully explored.
-What's more, a handful of lesser-known Caribbean islands are worth the journey for their smaller crowds, pristine sea, and rainforest scenery.
+In addition, a handful of lesser-known Caribbean islands are worth the journey for their smaller crowds, pristine sea, and rainforest scenery.

 There’s no question that Jamaica ranks among the Caribbean's top destinations.
-Full of value-packed deals, particularly in the summertime, it’s easy to book and go.
+Island-full of value-packed deals, particularly in the summertime, it’s an easy book-and-go destination.

 Negril remains the most convenient beach town, with room types ranging from all-inclusive resorts to luxury cliff-top cabanas.
 In the south, the boutique hotels of Treasure Beach offer comfort in an authentic, Jamaican fishing village setting.
 The island offers plenty of tasty, affordable food and entertainment options, and excursions that pack their weight in thrilling outdoor adventures, whether it’s rafting down a river or leaping into a blue hole.

-Rising in popularity in part thanks to direct flights from four major US cities on Norwegian Air, visiting the Guadeloupe Islands archipelago means you’re getting five islands for the flight price of one.
+Rising in popularity, in part thanks to direct flights from major U.S. airports including New York City, Atlanta, and Miami, visiting the Guadeloupe Islands archipelago means you’re getting five islands for the flight price of one.
 To boot, one of those five islands, Les Saintes, is an archipelago itself, home to one of the most beautiful bays in the Caribbean.
 Hop to the various plots on daily ferries, and enjoy the remarkable supply of white, pink, blond, and black sand beaches.

-Aruba’s neighbor is a lesser-known destination to many, but is brimming with cultural and historic sights, and value-packed resorts.
+Aruba’s neighbor is a lesser-known destination for many but is brimming with cultural and historic sights and value-packed resorts.
 Willemstad’s World Heritage City encompasses four colonial neighborhoods, including world-class museums and stunning architecture, while the white sand beaches and crystal turquoise waters of Westpunt, on the western coastline, can be reached in less than two hours.

 Curacao's dive-and-stay resorts are often ranked as the most value-packed in the Caribbean, and guesthouses also offer plenty of daily dive and snorkeling options.
-The island's location also means that it's not threatened during hurricane season, ensuring less chance of a rained out—or cancelled —trip.Continue to 5 of 8 below.
+The island's location also means that it's not threatened during hurricane season, ensuring less chance of a rained out—or canceled—trip.

 Aside from all-inclusive resorts, the island’s plantation-houses-turned-hotels offer great value in the less tourist-heavy areas, such as Laborie, as do guesthouses in fishing villages, with less busy beaches, local food, and history.